 Tell me more about downloading transactions

-To learn more how you can automate much of your transaction entry, see Tell me about updating transactions and balances from my financial institutions.
+To learn more about how you can automate much of your transaction entry, see Tell me about updating transactions and balances from my financial institutions.

 Tell me more about what I see in the register

 - Future transactions are separated by a blue line and use gray text.